dcramer/wp-lifestream/readme.txt

 Lifestream v0.3 extensions are NOT compatible with v0.2 or v0.1.
 You also will need to reactivate the plugin when upgrading from v0.1, as the database has changed.

+For more information please visit the homepage: http://www.davidcramer.net/my-projects/lifestream

 Requirements:

 * PHP 5.x